aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## 3. Transform: Run SQLMesh Pipeline

 With the project configured, we can now run **SQLMesh** to transform the raw data.
-This is where I found SQLMesh particularly helpful — it handles the complexity of incremental processing and keeps track of what has already been computed.
+This is where we found SQLMesh particularly helpful: it handles the complexity of incremental processing and keeps track of what has already been computed.

 The `sqlmesh plan --auto-apply` command will:
 1. Detect the external table (`raw.eod_prices_raw`) created by dlt
 2. Execute our transformation model (`marts.stock_metrics`)
-3. Create the output table with technical indicators like SMA (Simple Moving Average — an average of prices over a rolling window, commonly used in financial analysis)
+3. Create the output table with technical indicators like SMA (Simple Moving Average, an average of prices over a rolling window, commonly used in financial analysis)
 4. Run data quality audits automatically